mehulagg/gitlab/doc/development/fe_guide/troubleshooting.md

 ```

 Please note that `toMatchObject` actually changes the nature of the assertion and won't fail if some items are **missing** from the expectation.

+## Vue component mount issues

+### When rendering a component that uses GlFilteredSearch and the component or its parent uses Vue Apollo

+When trying to render our gitlab-ui component GlFilteredSearch, I was getting an error in the provide function:

+`cannot read suggestionsListClass of undefined`

+Apparently, vue-apollo will try to merge provide in the before create method, but when referencing props in the provide function, it doesnt seem to have access to either `this` or props.

+This closed MR provides more context https://gitlab.com/gitlab-org/gitlab-ui/-/merge_requests/2019

+#### Solution

+Currently, it seems the best solution would be to contribute upstream to VueApollo.
+But if you come across this issue, it can be solved by adding an `apolloProvider: {}` to the component mount function.
+(We understand this is ideal but resolves the error temporarily)